harrisonJones12/auto-annotated-portfolio/content/pages/index.md

-      best practices, I have experience in creating seamless user interfaces and optimizing web performance.Throughout my career, I’ve delivered high-quality software solutions while working with back end developers, product owners/business analysts, and fixing various issues while co,.
-I’m adept at working with tools like Redux for state management, React Router for seamless navigation, and styled-components for flexible styling.
+      best practices, I have experience in creating seamless user interfaces and optimizing web performance.Throughout my career, I’ve delivered high-quality software solutions while working with back end developers, product owners/business analysts, and fixing various issues while collaborating with the QA team.
+I’m adept at working with tools like Redux for state management, React Router for seamless navigation, and SASS for styling.
     styles:
       self:
         height: auto